 PXIMC_requestWindowPhysicalAsServer allows a local window to be requested.
 It is important to understand how this memory window operates to determine how to use it.
 The local window is a memory range that is backed by some physical entity, such as physical memory, on the local system.
 The location of the local window in physical address space is specified by the physicalAddress parameter.
 After the local session is paired with a remote session, when the remote session accesses its remote window, those accesses are translated by the PXImc interface into an access on the local system.
 After the local session is paired with a remote session's remote window directly maps to the local session's requested local window.
-The two windows (the local session's local window and the remote session's remote window) are guaranteed to be the same size, and offsets within the two windows always correspond (data written to first byte of the local remote window).
+The two windows (the local session's local window and the remote session's remote window) are guaranteed to be the same size, and offsets within the two windows always correspond (data written to first byte of the local remote window will appear in the first byte of the remote session's local window).